j-marchadier/Scrap-Dashbaord-Crypto/README.md

   docker-compose up -d
   ```

-If not problem happen during previous step, you can open your web browser and looking for [this website](http://localhost:5001/) on your localhost ip on port 5001.
+If there are no errors in the previous step, you can open your web browser and looking for [this website](http://localhost:5001/) on your localhost ip on port 5001.

 Some think like that should appear :

 ![img.png](data/home.png)

-To see the trend of our prediction, clic on the button "Predict" on Left Up of the screen.
+To see the trend of our prediction, clic on the button "Predict" at the top right of the screen.
 Some think like that should appear :

 ![img.png](data/prediction.png)